Tell your clients what coaching is

 Define your coaching services

 When I first began offering coaching to writer clients, I had copy on my website that said something like, “I offer coaching services for all aspects of writing and publishing.”
-If a potential client got in touch to ask me what coaching was, I would say something like, “Anything that is outside of a typical edit on a manuscript.”
+If a potential client got in touch to ask me what kind of coaching I did, I would say something like, “Anything that is outside of a typical edit on a manuscript.”

 Hardly anyone ever hired me to coach them.